alxndrztsv/screen-recorder/README.md

 ## License

 This project has no license.
-No idea for this is for.
+No idea for what this is for.